DataSF/housing-data-hub/_posts/data-browser/rent-control/2014-01-02-eviction-notices-distribution-over-time.md

 "policy-link": "http://jasonlally.com/housing-policy-hub/policies/inclusionary-housing/"
 data: rent-control/eviction_notices_distribution.csv
 column: Year
-source: "San Francisco Rent Board of Arbitration"
+source: "San Francisco Rent Board"
 published: true
+groups: Fault Evictions,No Fault Evictions
 type: bar
 scale: "5"
 colors: Blues
 "axis-type": category
 "y-format": "%"
 ---
+Eviction notices fall in to two broad categories, "at fault" and "no fault."
+A landlord may indicate multiple reasons for eviction.
+Below shows the distribution of notices citing either a no fault cause or **only** fault causes over time.
+These are further broken out in additional charts.